RococoN8R/oBro-productivity/README.md

 **Organize with Tags**: Meet your new best friend, `viewTags(dv)`!
 This tool collects all the tags in your Vault – topics, discussion points, projects, people, you name it.
 Every task with the same tag is neatly gathered together.
 Click on a tag to jump straight to the note and task.
 Or, if you're feeling super productive, click the checkbox to mark it done faster than you can say "Hashtag blessed."

 Got tags in list items (bullets) that aren't tasks?
 No worries!
-Check out our [[Advanced]] section to learn how to reveal those items, customize search paths, and more.
+Check out our [[#Advanced: Arguments with Purpose]] section to learn how to reveal those items, customize search paths, and more.

 Hungry for more?
 Use `helpTags(dv)` to uncover other awesome Tag tools we've recently added.
 Let's get tagging and transform that chaos into order!